arkku/aakbd/README.md

 naming/mapping for the keys, remapping is simply a listing of the differences, rather than a set of complete layers with all positions listed.

-Currently this repository contains two implementations:
+Currently this repository contains three implementations:
 * A PS/2 to USB keyboard converter (which I made to convert an IBM Model M keyboard to USB, but it should work with any PS/2 keyboard)
 * An alternative firmware for the OG [ErgoDox Ez](https://ergodox-ez.com) (which I happen to have from an old job, and decided to port as a proof of concept that this engine is reusable)
+* An alternative firmware for the [Brand New Model F Keyboards](https://www.modelfkeyboards.com/) (F77 and F62), split into the `modelf77` and `modelf62` directories

 ~ [Kimmo Kulovesi](https://arkku.dev/), 2021-10-10